radiium/svxui/README.md

 # sveltr

-This library is an attempt to port the great [Radix UI Themes](https://www.radix-ui.com/themes/docs/overview/getting-started) to svelte using html tags whenever possible
+SveltR is free and open-source UI component library for svelte app.
+Most components are directly based on their [Radix UI Themes](https://www.radix-ui.com/themes/docs/overview/getting-started) equivalent (without any affiliation).

 Features:
 -  [x] 23 components (some from Radix UI Themes others not)